K. J. Wright: 2020

 Wright (#50) playing for the Seahawks in 2020.

 In Week 5 against the Minnesota Vikings on Sunday Night Football, Wright intercepted a pass thrown by Kirk Cousins and recovered a fumble lost by Cousins during the 27–26 win.

 In Week 9 against the Buffalo Bills, Wright recorded his first sack of the season on Josh Allen during the 44–34 loss.
 This was also Wright's first sack since the 2016 season.

 Wright had one of his most productive seasons with the Seahawks after switching to the strongside linebacker position due to an injury to Bruce Irvin and the drafting of new weakside linebacker Jordyn Brooks.
 He earned his first placement on the NFL Top 100 list, placing 67th.

 Las Vegas Raiders

 On September 6, 2021, Wright signed a one-year contract with the Las Vegas Raiders reuniting him with his former Seahawks defensive coordinator Gus Bradley.

 Retirement

 On July 27, 2022, Wright signed a one-day contract to officially retire as a member of the Seahawks.

 Coaching career

 On March 4, 2024, Wright announced on social media that he had been hired as the assistant linebackers coach for the San Francisco 49ers.
 However, on May 24, his title was changed to defensive quality control coach.
+On April 9, 2026, Wright was announced as the team's new linebackers coach, following a role change for the incumbent Johnny Holland.